connor-bats/AnnaChatBot/README.md

 # AnnaChatBot
 A voice assistant project based solely on Python.

+Made By Rishiraj Roy(@connor-bats) And Mayukh Samadder(@MayukhSamadder2000)

 This assistant has the following functionalities:- 1)It can greet you with respect to your response a)If your response is positive it will give you a positive feedback